amaruki/salon-booking/README.md

 </figure>
 <br /><br />

-This project is a booking and CRM system for Salon Bliss, a fictional hair salon.
+This project is a booking and CRM system for Ell's Salon, a fictional hair salon.

 Managing Users, Services, Locations, Cart for customers, Appointment Booking functionality, Multiple categories, locations for the salon, use of Email notifications, sending emails and capturing the views of the users,